NEOM Project: Saudi Crown Prince aims to House 9 Million People

 Saudi Arabia wants to build a gigantic megastructure that contains a city for 9 million people, its crown prince announced Monday.

-The design takes the shape of two parallel buildings with mirrored surfaces, rising 500 meters (1,640 feet) above sea level — taller than the Empire State Building — and stretching horizontally for more than 100 kilometers.
+The design takes the shape of two parallel buildings with mirrored surfaces, rising 500 metres (1,640 feet) above sea level — taller than the Empire State Building — and stretching horizontally for more than 100 kilometres.

-He’s billed it as a testbed for new technologies that could revolutionize urban life — as well a way to attract foreign investment and diversify the oil-dependent economy.
+He has marketed it as a test bed for new technology that may transform urban living, as well as a means of attracting foreign investment and diversifying the oil-based economy.

-But its centerpiece is The Line, a linear city unveiled in 2021.
+But its centrepiece is The Line, a linear city unveiled in 2021.

 Initially described as a series of walkable communities close to nature, it has since transformed into the current idea to build a megastructure that makes up the entire city, with gardens and parks along the inside.